seekerted/MiABSFD-TimeAndWeatherMod/README.md

 ### Uninstalling

-To disable just the mod but keep UE4SS, delete `Mods\seekerted-AbyssDeep\enabled.txt`.
+To disable just the mod but keep UE4SS, delete `Mods\seekerted-TimeAndWeather\enabled.txt`.
 To re-enable the mod, just re-create it (it's an empty text file).

 To uninstall everything, simply revert the _executable folder_ back to the state before you pasted everything in (or just deleting `xinput1_3.dll` should suffice).